 The ABC considered the episode unsuitable for broadcast in Australia and it had been restricted from being aired on the ABC’s television networks.
 However, the episode was accidentally published online due to a technical problem.
 The ABC apologised to the complainant and advised that the episode was no longer available online.
 In addition, the ABC undertook to improve internal communication about restricted episodes to ensure the error would not recur.

-While this may sound absurd to my American sensibilities, it quickly starts to make sense when you consider how...special the relationship is between Australians and their eight-legged friends.
+While this may sound absurd to American sensibilities, it quickly starts to make sense when you consider how...special the relationship between Australians and their eight-legged friends really is.
 And by "friends" I mean "deadly, stealthy menaces that will not hesitate to melt your skin and laugh at your misery."
 This is a dramatic reenactment of a typical spider encounter down under: